11B – 90 mm x 145 mm

-When providing artwork for print, we have thousands of fonts, but our fonts may differ from yours, PDF files should be supplied with fonts embedded.
+When providing artwork for print, we have thousands of fonts, but our fonts may differ from yours, PDF files with bleed and trim marks, should be supplied with fonts embedded.

 GLOSSARY OF COMMON PRINTING TERMS

-- GSM – Grams per square metre.
+GSM – Grams per square metre.
 This is the weight that paper is measured in.
+Generally known as paper thickness!

-- CMYK – Short for Cyan, Magenta, Yellow & Black.
+CMYK – Cyan, Magenta, Yellow & Black.
 4 colour process.
 Print colours for full colour printing.

-- RGB – Short for Red, Green & Blue.
+RGB – Red, Green & Blue.
 Screen colours for use in web design – NOT FOR PRINTING.

-- Bleed – A few millimeters extra artwork passed the edge of the paper (artwork that goes to the edge of the paper, must have bleed added.
-So if is trimmed unevenly, white paper does not show).
+Bleed – A few millimeters extra artwork past the edge of the paper (artwork that goes to the edge of the paper, must have bleed added.
+So if it is trimmed unevenly, white paper does not show).
 Generally 3mm bleed.

 Presentation folder or books to have 5mm bleed.